 - Children who have a sibling currently attending the Academy, where that sibling will still be attending at the time of the admission of the applicant child.

-- Children of staff members; where the member of teaching and non-teaching staff has been employed at Woodnewton Academy Trust for two or more years, when the application for admission to the Academy is made and/or the member of teaching and non-teaching staff is recruited to fill a vacant post, for which there is a demonstrable skills shortage.
+- Children of staff members; where the member of teaching and non-teaching staff has been employed at Woodnewton A Learning Community for two or more years, when the application for admission to the Academy is made and/or the member of teaching and non-teaching staff is recruited to fill a vacant post, for which there is a demonstrable skills shortage.

 - Proximity of the child’s home address to the Academy, those living nearer being accorded the higher priority.
 Measurements will be straight line distances taken using the Local Authority’s computerised measuring system.